Cultivating Appalachian People, Land & Traditions

 - Community Preparedness and Disaster Leadership Training

-- Community forum on fracking and pipeline development in the region.
+- Community forum on fracking in northern West Virginia.

 - Organizing and hosting the Preserving Sacred Appalachia conference.